 Mary Jo Muratore

-M. J. Muratore, University of Missouri Curators’ Distinguished Teaching Professor, Professor of French, and Catherine Paine Middlebush Professor of the Humanities (2010-2015), is a specialist in seventeenth-century French literature and contemporary critical theory, with co-extensive research and teaching interests in: 20th and 21st-century world and comparative literary-cultural studies; narratology and poetics; post-colonial writers (of French, Spanish and Portuguese expression); representations of exile, alienation, marginalization and otherness in post-World War II narrative; madness and discourse; non-canonical texts; cross-cultural translation and adaptation; the process and the art of scholarly research and publication; strategies and outcomes of professional development; and the evolution of the American Academy of higher learning (specifically, the ever-changing place, role and impact of the research university in the twenty-first century).
+M. J. Muratore, University of Missouri Curators’ Distinguished Professor, Professor of French and Comparative Literature, Director of Graduate Studies in French and former Catherine Paine Middlebush Professor of the Humanities (2010-2015), is a specialist in seventeenth-century French literature and contemporary critical theory, with co-extensive research and teaching interests in: 20th and 21st-century world and comparative literary-cultural studies; narratology and poetics; post-colonial writers (of French, Spanish and Portuguese expression); representations of exile, alienation, marginalization and otherness in post-World War II narrative; madness and discourse; non-canonical texts; cross-cultural translation and adaptation; the process and the art of scholarly research and publication; strategies and outcomes of professional development; and the evolution of the American Academy of higher learning (specifically, the ever-changing place, role and impact of the research university in the twenty-first century).

 In 1991, the inaugural year of what has become a community-wide celebration of teaching, Dr. Muratore was named a Kemper Fellow by the University of Missouri, in recognition of “a noteworthy and compelling record of distinguished accomplishments in teaching.”

-Book-length studies include: The Evolution of the Cornelian Heroine (1982); Cornelian Theater: The Metadramatic Dimension (1990); Mimesis and Metatextuality in the Neo-Classical Text (1994) - nominated by the Modern Language Association of America for the Aldo and Jeanne Scaglione Prize in French Studies; Expirer au féminin: Narratives of Female Dissolution in the French Neo-Classical Text (2003); Introduction to French Literature: Medieval Period through the Eighteenth Century (2003); Introduction to French Literature: Nineteenth and Twentieth Centuries (2005); Exiles, Outcasts, Strangers: Icons of Marginalization in Post-World War II Narrative (2011); Molière’s Metatextual Maneuvers (2016); Hermeneutics of Textual Madness: Re-readings / Herméneutique de la folie textuelle: re-lectures, Vol I (2016); Hermeneutics of Textual Madness: Re-readings / Herméneutique de la folie textuelle: re-lectures, Vol. II (2016); Koffi Kwahulé, Nema (annotated English translation, 2017); Molière Re-envisioned.
-Twenty-first Century Retakes / Renouveau et renouvellement moliéresques.
-Reprises contemporaines (2018); The Weave of Fragmentation: Discursive Struggle in Novels by Assia Djebar, Sabhia Khemir, Rachida Madani (2019); Rachida Madani, The Story Can Wait (first English translation with introductory essay, forthcoming, coll.
-L’Orizzonte - Paris, L’Harmattan, 2020-2021); Weapons of Word-Play in Une vie de boy and La rue case-nègres (forthcoming, coll.
+Book-length studies include: The Evolution of the Cornelian Heroine (1982); Cornelian Theater: The Metadramatic Dimension (1990); Mimesis and Metatextuality in the Neo-Classical Text (1994) - nominated by the Modern Language Association of America for the Aldo and Jeanne Scaglione Prize in French Studies; Expirer au féminin: Narratives of Female Dissolution in the French Neo-Classical Text (2003); Introduction to French Literature: Medieval Period through the Eighteenth Century (2003); Introduction to French Literature: Nineteenth and Twentieth Centuries (2005); Exiles, Outcasts, Strangers: Icons of Marginalization in Post-World War II Narrative (2011); Molière’s Metatextual Maneuvers (2016); Hermeneutics of Textual Madness: Re-readings / Herméneutique de la folie textuelle: re-lectures, Vol I (2016); Hermeneutics of Textual Madness: Re-readings / Herméneutique de la folie textuelle: re-lectures, Vol. II (2016); Koffi Kwahulé, Nema (annotated English translation, 2017); Molière Re-Envisioned.
+Twenty-First Century Retakes / Renouveau et renouvellement moliéresques.
+Reprises contemporaines (2018); The Weave of Fragmentation: Discursive Struggle in Novels by Assia Djebar, Sabhia Khemir, Rachida Madani (2019); Rachida Madani, L'histoire peut attendre / The Story Can Wait (first and only English translation of Moroccan poet's postmodern novel with introductory essay, 2020); Weapons of Word-Play in Une vie de boy and La rue case-nègres (forthcoming, coll.
 L’Orizzonte - Paris, L’Harmattan, 2021-2022).